An Efficient Unified Approach for Spread Option Pricing in a Copula Market Model: Conclusion

 \section{Conclusion}

-In this paper we proposed a new formula for pricing a spread option based on a generic twice differentiable Copula function.
-The accuracy of the newly introduced formula is investigated using both Monte Carlo simulations and a numerical method for approximating multiple integrals.
-We showed that the pricing of spread options based on a copula function is more efficient than the alternative methods considered.
-The main advantage refers to the fact that the pricing formula depends on a single integral that can be easily computed, at least numerically, in any standard programming language.
+We propose a new formula for pricing a spread option based on a generic twice differentiable copula function.
+The accuracy of the newly introduced formula is investigated using Monte Carlo simulations.
+The pricing formula depends on a single integral that can be easily computed, at least numerically, in any standard programming language.
+We test our formula in three option pricing models widely applied in the financial sector: Variance Gamma, Heston's stochastic volatility and HN-GARCH(1,1) models.
+For the latter, we also provide a numerical procedure that converts the parameters of our formula to the parameters of a bivariate HN-GARCH for log-returns where the innovations are correlated according to a copula function.
+This approach allows us to calibrate indirectly the latter model on the quoted option prices.